 top of page

 On June 1st, 2009, Left 4 Dead 2 was officially announced on the E3 show floor.
 Immediately following, an early Left 4 Dead 2 play-testing build, or beta, was available for those at the event who wanted to try it.
-While it may have operated like a reskinned version of the game's predecessor Left 4 Dead, hardcore fans noticed the unique assets and attributes of this early build, therefore, incurring a passionate audience.
+While it may have operated like a reskinned version of the game's predecessor, Left 4 Dead, hardcore fans noticed the unique assets and attributes this early build had to offer.
 Unfortunately, Left 4 Dead 2's E3 Beta was never released to the public, and the build was thought to be forever lost, yet the footage surrounding it still remained.
-Fortunately, Valve permitting custom modding into their franchises, gave content creators infinite opportunities to create their own Left 4 Dead 2 addons, which lead many to develop, restore, or re-imagine Left 4 Dead 2 Pre-release content.
-On March 3rd, 2012, Gigan developed one of the first-ever Left 4 Dead 2 modding packages to date, consisting of the only beta-themed modifications existing at that time.
-The Left 4 Dead 2 Beta Pack was born.
-Overtime, the Beta Pack evolved into a fully structured project consisting of many more professional modders, designers, and content creators.
+However, Valve permitting custom modding into their franchises, gave content creators infinite opportunities to create their own Left 4 Dead 2 addons, which lead many to develop, restore, or re-imagine Left 4 Dead 2 pre-release content.
+On March 3rd, 2012, Gigan published one of the first-ever Left 4 Dead 2 modding packages to date, consisting of the only existing beta-themed modifications at that time.
+The Left 4 Dead 2 Beta Pack, was born.
+Overtime, the Beta Pack evolved into a fully structured project consisting of many professional modders, designers, and content creators.

 l4d banner.png